 Decentralized Systems (like blockchain-based systems) represent distributed systems that are controlled by multiple parties who make their own independent decisions.
 In this course, we cover fundamental theoretical aspects as well as up-to-date decentralized systems and connect theory with current practice.
-We thereby address fault tolerance, security & trust, as well as performance aspects.
-Furthermore, we address measurements, modeling and simulation of decentralized systems and applications like Bitcoin and Matrix.
+We thereby address fault tolerance, security & trust, as well as performance aspects at the example of applications like Bitcoin, Ethereum Smart Contracts, and Matrix.